Super easy cherry crumb pie. One dough for both the pie crust and the crumble and cherries in between. So delicious!

-- You can use a food processor as well: mix the butter, sugar, and vanilla until light and fluffy, add the dry ingredients and pulse a few times until the dough turns into crumbs.
+- You can use a food processor: mix the butter, sugar, and vanilla until light and fluffy, add the dry ingredients and pulse a few times until the dough turns into crumbs.

-- Press ¾ of the crumb dough in the pie dish (of about 23 cm/ 9 inches diameter), pressing up the sides of the dish as well.
+- Bake pastry: Press ¾ of the crumb dough into the pie dish (of about 23 cm/ 9 inches diameter), pressing up the sides of the dish as well.
 Bake for 20-25 minutes until lightly golden.

-- While the crumb crust is in the oven, pit and halve the cherries.
+- Prepare cherries: While the crumb crust is in the oven, pit and halve the cherries.
 Mix them with sugar and vanilla extract.

-- Remove the crust from the oven.
+- Bake the cherry pie: Remove the crust from the oven.
 Add the cherries on top in an even layer.
 Sprinkle the remaining dough on top to form a crumble topping.
 Bake for further 20-25 minutes until the crumble topping is nicely browned.

-Use as many cherries as needed to have a rather thick layer of in the pie form, it is OK if you have a bit more or less than the required quantity.
+- Use as many cherries as needed to have a rather thick layer in the pie form; it is OK if you have a bit more or less than the required quantity.